 Irvin, Meece, Byun, and Farmer (2010) published their study that examined “the relationship of school characteristics and schooling experiences to the educational achievement and aspirations of youth from high-poverty rural communities”.
 Their work examined the ongoing and troubling evidence that high percentages of students of color in southern states are not completing high school and that the numerous historical economic and educational inequities in these states contributed to the sense of failure often associated with rural schools in the Southeast (Irvin et al., 2010).
 This research documented the benefits of small schools and small class sizes for student populations which have been historically marginalized due to race, economic factors, English language learning needs, and special education identification.
 In these smaller, close knit schools, a sense of belonging can support the academic achievement and engagement of youth considered at-risk (National Research Council and the Institute of Medicine, 2004 as cited in Irvin et al., 2010).
 Additionally, previous research indicated that rigorous academic programs aligned with college preparation activities increased “academic self-concept” for rural youth from high poverty communities and that small class sizes also contributed to student achievement and aspirations due to the “longstanding and supportive student-teacher relationships, and close community relationships which are characteristic of rural communities,” (Burney and Cross, 2006; Lyson 2002; Schafft et al. 2006 as cited in Irvin et al., 2010).

-Growing concerns nationwide about the academic achievement gap for students of color was highlighted in Williams’ Closing the Achievement Gap: Rural Schools (2003).
-Williams of the Rural School and Community Trust reported that “2.8 million or 20% of (rural students) are non-Caucasian, children of color with continued growth likely due to natural increase, in-migration, and stemming of out-migration,” (Beale, 1999 as cited in Williams, 2003).
+Growing concerns nationwide about the academic achievement gap for students of color was highlighted in Williams (2003).
+Williams reported that “2.8 million or 20% of (rural students) are non-Caucasian, children of color with continued growth likely due to natural increase, in-migration, and stemming of out-migration,” (Beale, 1999 as cited in Williams, 2003).
 Furthermore, “like their non-rural counterparts, rural schools have yet to attain an acceptable level of success in educating and closing the achievement gap across various racial and economic sub-groups of this diverse student population.”
 (Williams, 2003).
 Rural poverty and lower average incomes of rural community members exacerbates the discrepancy for students of color especially in the “Deep South, Southwest, and American Indian reservations in the North Plains—where family incomes and parent education levels are consistently lower than their White counterparts,” (Williams, 2003).
 Both standardized high-stakes testing results and SAT scores for rural youth of color illustrate the negative impact of inadequate financial support for instructional resources and curriculum programs designed to meet the cultural needs of students (Williams, 2003).
 Williams’ findings that “a number of states rely heavily on local property taxes to supplement state and federal funding” but “(b)ecause rural communities tend to have higher poverty rates, lower property values and less economic development” curricular and extra-curricular offerings are restricted and the quality of teachers to deliver instruction within in their field of credentialing does not meet the needs of rural students and their communities (Williams, 2003).
 In contrast to the funding challenges inherent to rural districts and rural schools, rural education research continues to document that “(s)mall schools and districts give impoverished students an advantage that enables them to overcome many of the disadvantages of being poor,” (Howley et al., 2000; Johnson et al., 2002; Stern, 1994 as cited in Williams, 2003).
 Furthermore, movements toward a model of Place-Based Education or emancipatory practice is being developed to create connections between “school and community through a high-quality, culturally relevant curriculum” in opposition to the rigid and unrealistic high-stakes testing standards imposed on rural schools and districts.

 References